 Nara was the capital of Japan for almost all of the 8th century.
 Sadly, today it is primarily known for being overcome by a combination of terrifying bronze giants and hordes of hungry beasts.
-Join me as we attempt to not have our fingers chomped by these aggressive creatures while still managing to snack, explore, and learn our way through 24 hours in Nara.
+Join me as we attempt to not have our fingers chomped by these aggressive creatures while still managing to snack, explore, and learn our way through our Kyoto to Nara Day Trip

 Where to Stay?